xmos/vocalfusion_3510_avs_setup/README.md

 ## AVS SDK installation and Raspberry Pi audio setup
 The **Getting Started Guide** details setup steps up until this point.
 What follows are setup steps specific to the AVS SDK.

 1. Install Raspbian (Stretch) on the Raspberry Pi.
+NOOBS is an easy operating system installation manager for the Raspberry Pi.

    Recommended version of NOOBS is available here: http://downloads.raspberrypi.org/NOOBS/images/NOOBS-2018-10-11/NOOBS_v2_9_0.zip

+   A step-by-step procedure about how to use NOOBS can be found here: https://www.raspberrypi.org/documentation/installation/noobs.md

    IMPORTANT: To prevent inadvertent (and possibly incompatible) updates, ensure that there are no network cables connected to the Pi.

-   On first boot, follow the instructions to set your locale settings, connect to a WiFi network and update the kernel.
+   Once the SD card is flashed with NOOBS, boot up the Raspberry Pi and follow the instructions to set your locale settings, connect to a WiFi network and and update the kernel.
 2. Ensure running kernel version matches headers kernel headers package.
 A typical system requires the following `--reinstall` command:

    ```